Cognitivism (ethics): Cognitivism and subjectivism

 This makes ethical subjectivism a form of cognitivism.
 Ethical subjectivism stands in opposition to moral realism, which claims that moral propositions refer to objective facts, independent of human opinion; to error theory, which denies that any moral propositions are true in any sense; and to non-cognitivism, which denies that moral sentences express propositions at all.

-The most common forms of ethical subjectivism are also forms of moral relativism, with moral standards held to be relative to each culture or society (c.f. cultural relativism), or even to every individual.
+The most common forms of ethical subjectivism are also forms of moral relativism, with moral standards held to be relative to each culture or society (cf. cultural relativism), or even to every individual.
 The latter view, as put forward by Protagoras, holds that there are as many distinct scales of good and evil as there are subjects in the world.
 However, there are also universalist forms of subjectivism such as ideal observer theory (which claims that moral propositions are about what attitudes a hypothetical ideal observer would hold) and divine command theory (which claims that moral propositions are about what attitudes God holds).